 The best Sydney bars by the water

-There are certain things that never change at Icebergs: the view, the crisp polenta chips with sour cream and those dangling cane egg chairs you sink into and can never get out of.
-And that is exactly why we keep coming back to this eastern outcrop.
+Certain things that never get old at Icebergs – the head-turning view, the crisp polenta chips with sour cream, the signature No. 8 cocktail – and that is exactly why we keep coming back to this Bondi mainstay.

 If there were a Sydney pub beauty pageant, the Watsons Bay Boutique Hotel would definitely be through to the final.
 The hotel sits right against the water's edge so there's nothing between you and panoramic views of the harbour and city skyline except a row of neat dinghies and the odd potted palm.